Coltsfoot

 • Calming chest congestion and breathing discomfort

 Families passed down coltsfoot preparations through generations.
-People found comfort smoking the dried leaves during peaceful evening moments or brewing warming teas for respiratory wellness.
+Some found comfort smoking the dried leaves during quiet evening moments.
+Others preferred brewing warming teas for respiratory wellness.

 Traditional preparation methods included: